-For most of my life, I have never really fancied horror films too much as I’m a loud and proud, self-admitting “scaredy cat” but I do have a deep appreciation for the films that mess with your mind, aka, psychological thrillers.
+For most of my life, I have never really fancied horror films too much as I’m a loud and proud, self-admitting “scaredy cat” but in recent years, I have been gaining a deep appreciation for the films that mess with your mind, aka, psychological thrillers.
 Black Swan, Misery, Nocturnal Animals, Ex Machina, Psycho, you get the picture.
 I guess, given my examples, you can say I love the ones with strong female characters too. #girlpower

 To set the mood for my favorite disturbing thriller character of all time, Amy Dunne, watch the infamous “Cool Girl” monologue from Gone Girl (2014) and prepare to be blown away.

 YES, She did that.
 Rosamund Pike really just did THAT.
 How she didn’t win the Oscar for this role I will never understand.
 She blew me away with this role, really sinking into the depth of this character to the point where I was actually afraid of her.

 However, am I crazy that I can actually sympathize with Amy, a literal murderous sociopath, in this movie?
 When I first watched this film, especially this specific scene…

 Everything.
 Made.
 Absolute.
 Sense.

 Although Amy is a completely insane sociopath, she has a point.
 She saw through the bullshit system that continues to deny women the construct of an authentic identity, which is why this monologue is celebrated by almost every woman who has watched it.
 Every girl I know can admit that at one point she was “cool girl” or strived to be “cool girl”.
 If you want to win over a man, you NEED to be a “cool girl”.

 “Cool girl.
 Men always use that, don’t they?
 As their defining compliment.
 She’s a cool girl.
 Cool girl is hot.
 Cool girl is game.
 Cool girl is fun.
 Cool girl never gets angry at her man.
 She only smiles in a chagrin, loving manner.
 And then presents her mouth for fucking.
 She likes what he likes.
 So evidently, he’s a vinyl hipster who loves fetish manga.
 If he likes “Girls Gone Wild”, she’s a mall babe who talks football and endures buffalo wings at Hooters.”